otifsolutions/aclmenu/README.md

   | user_roles  | belongsToMany   |This method returns list of user_roles from `UserRole` that belong with `UserRoleGroup` model.  |

   ### Teams
-+ Create user.
-+
++ Team section has `members` and `user roles`.
++ User role has a section which contain a `name` and `actions`.
+  - `name` in user roles contains the name of roles that can be assigned to created users e.g. manager or employee.
+  - in `actions` contain different operations that can be performed on roles.
+  - Multiple roles can be added in this section.
++ `member` section contain name, email,role and actions
+  - `name` is the name of user.
+  - `email` is user email of user.
+  - `2FA` is QR code for google authentication.
+  - `role` is user role that user is assigned when team is created.
+  - `action` contains an update and delete operations that can be performed on members.
-+ When a user is created, it is assigned a role.
++ User is created, it is assigned a role.
-+ All roles have different permission which belongs with one or more than one menu items.
++ All roles have different permission which belongs with one or more menu items.
-+
++ Role can access the menu item which is allowed.